TravelXML/REST-API-WITH-PYTHON-PHP-NODEJS-GO-DJANGO-LARAVEL-LUMEN-Examples/NODEJS-EXPRESS-MYSQL/README.md

 Now create a database connection that uses configuration above.

-The file for connection is `db.js`, we put it in `app/models` folder that will contain model in the next step.
+The file for connection is `db.js`, we put it in the `app/models` folder that will contain the model in the next step.

     // models/db.js